idreesaziz/Screenwrite_MVP/backend/rag/examples/generate_atomic.md

 # Generate Media (Atomic Request)

 **When to Use:**
-- User directly requests media generation (image, video, or logo)
+- User directly requests generating NEW media from scratch: **image**, **video**, **logo**, or **voiceover/audio**
 - Simple atomic request with no dependencies or complex workflow
+- Examples:
+  - "generate a sunset image"
+  - "create a video of dancing robots"
+  - "make a logo for a coffee shop"
+  - "generate a voiceover saying 'welcome to our show'"

 **User Request:** "generate a sunset image" or "create a video of dancing robots" or "make a logo"